ThinkInvis/RoR2-TinkersSatchel/ModMeta/README.md

 - Items have no DisplayRules.
 - Most items need some effects & model polish in general.
+- Pinball Wizard's internal mechanics are held together with duct tape and a prayer.
+No known issues but they're definitely there somewhere.
 - Mimic usually displays a count of 0 in chat pickup announcements; might also not count towards logbook stat tracker.
 - See the GitHub repo for more!